.

 The Legacy (1960)

-George Connell (Richard Caldicot) is confidence trickster. who works in league with his friend
+George Connell (Richard Caldicot) is a gentle confidence trickster, working in league with his friend

 Tim Finch (Peter Butterworth).
 But he's very unwell, and living with his devoted nephew Jack (Francis Matthews), a penniless